 Are you interested in more information about our grant funding programmes?

 We are responsible for the administration and funding of a range of projects across Scotland which have been established to help people with certain civil problems over all our programmes.
 These projects assist people at risk of eviction and repossession and their linked debt and benefits issues.

 Projects also focus on helping people with benefit problems linked to welfare reform.
 Some projects also focus on assisting people at court with their civil issues such as small claims.
 Many of these services are run by local advice agencies such as Citizens Advice Bureau or law centres, local charities, law centres or local authorities.

 Background to our grant funding programmes

-We currently manage two grant funding programmes, which include around 90 different projects across Scotland.
+We currently manage three grant funding programmes, which include 108 different projects across Scotland.
 You can find out more about these programmes and funding previously administered by SLAB by following the links below.